martinlevesque/upstream-proxy/README.md

 The statsHandler can be used to collect data on the hostnames (amount of traffic).

-If you want to catch all requests that don't match any given host name, you can use an asterisk:
+If you want to define wildcard hosts, you can use an asterisk:

 ```javascript
 let myConfig = [